Campervan with kids for your Iceland family vacation

 I always knew Iceland was beautiful from the images I had seen.
 To see it in real life blew us away.

-Our children have so many magic memories from this trip to Europe and constantly talk about going to underground volcano caves or walking behind waterfalls.
+Our children have so many magical memories from this trip to Europe and constantly talk about their adventures in underground volcano caves or walking behind waterfalls.

 In all honesty, we would never have been able to afford this trip if we had not decided on camping van rental in Iceland.